If you are using Ubisoft to play a game and get an “Uplay has detected an unrecoverable error and must shutdown,” error there is a quick and easy fix.

 - Select Run as Administrator

 - Uplay should now start and run normally

 If you get the message “Uplay has detected an unrecoverable error and must shutdown,” it can no doubt be very frustrating.

-he error can happen at any time, even after mount or even years of no issues.
+The error can happen at any time, even after mounting or even after years of no issues.

 The primary fix is to remove the data inside the Ubisoft Game Launcher folder, which has data that is corrupted.

 Why the files have become corrupted is currently unknown but it can be for several reasons, including a bad update, Windows interference, and more.

 The contents of the folder can be deleted, which will also stop Uplay from using it, or it can be renamed.

 Many gamers will often rename the folder in case there is some data they later want to use.